nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)

 Format: `help`

+### Accessing the Main Menu : `menu`

+Opens up the Main Menu page.

+Format: `menu`

 ### Add

-#### Adding a person: `padd`
+#### Adding a participant: `padd`

-Adds a person to the Ailurus.
+Adds a participant to Ailurus.

 Format: `padd /n NAME /p PHONE_NUMBER /e EMAIL [/a ADDRESS] [/t TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0).
+A participant can have any number of tags (including 0).
 A person MUST have a name, phone number and email address, but mailing address and tags are optional.
 </div>